DeRomuald/bar-hop/README.md

 ## Instructions
 <!-- left here remove it later -->
+1. When you open app you presented with Age Check Modal and Location Access Allow window.
+   - If you less than 21 and choose NO you will be redirected to a baby website.
+   - If you won't give permission to access your location if will use default location: Miami,FL.
+And display 20 close liquor stores to you
+   - If you give permission to access your location the map will display close to your location
 1. Enter a cocktail and click "Find a Recipe":
    - something
    - something